primeqa/primeqa/primeqa/mrc/README.md

 Eval denotation accuracy: 86.78%

 ```
 You can also train the tableqa model on your own custom data.
-Train the TableQA model on custom data using following script:
+Train the TableQA model on custom data using the following script:

 ```shell
  python primeqa/mrc/run_mrc.py --modality "table" \